Update: Go there for reports on the various actions worldwide.

 The molten cores of three of the reactors are now burrowing down into the earth; when they reach groundwater, there will likely be a huge hydrovolcanic explosion.
 Same result: collapse of the building and fuel pool, and a spent fuel meltdown.

 There are also the consequences of something disrupting the electrical systems and shutting off power.
-A hurricane, flood, X-class solar flare or even a rat chewing through a wire could cause the cooling systems to shut down (NEWS FLASH: Happened twice.
-First time at fuel pool No. 2; second time it shut down cooling for four spent fuel pools, including the common SFP, for 30 hours).
+A hurricane, flood, X-class solar flare or even a rat chewing through a wire could cause the cooling systems to shut down (NEWS FLASH: Happened at least four times: First time at fuel pool No. 2; second time it shut down cooling for four spent fuel pools, including the common SFP, for 30 hours, third time a worker caused a short circuit; right now [7-16-14] SFP5 cooling is down, with no foreseeable fix in the works -Reactor 5's cooling system is doing double duty, alternating between reactor and SFP).
 As the pool heats up, water will boil off and the fuel will melt down.
-A major loss of electricity would affect each one of the reactors and spent fuel pools.
+A major loss of electricity, called a Station Blackout or SBO, would affect each one of the reactors and spent fuel pools.

-TEPCO plans to start moving the fuel rods out of the pool in 2014.
-They expect the entire process will take at the very least 10 years, though they admit it could take up to 30.
+TEPCO started moving the fuel rods out of the pool in 2014.
+They expect the entire process will take at the very least 1.5 years; so far it's gone well but they are leaving the damaged fuel for last -this is where the problems lie.
+There's no technology at present to gather and transport fuel fragments.

 By now millions of tons of contaminated water have been poured into the ocean, and just as much radioactive waste has been incinerated in ordinary furnaces all over Japan, the ashes dumped into Tokyo Harbor.
 Highly radioactive black soot is showing up all over Tokyo.